6 things you really need to know about your NYC radiators

 1. How to use the knob to turn your radiator on or off

-A lot of people mistakenly believe that the circular knob on a steam radiator regulates the temperature, when it’s actually just an on-off switch, says Peter Varsalona, principal and vice president of RAND Engineering & Architecture.
-"It's not designed to be a control valve," he says.
+A lot of people mistakenly believe that the circular knob on a steam radiator regulates the temperature, when it’s actually just an on-off switch, said Peter Varsalona, principal and vice president of RAND Engineering & Architecture.
+"It's not designed to be a control valve.”

-Typically you turn the knob clockwise to turn the heat off, counter-clockwise all the way to turn the heat on.
+Typically, you can turn the knob clockwise to turn the heat off, and counter-clockwise all the way to turn the heat on.
 If the radiator is off, it shouldn't make any banging sounds.

-"When you have it opened halfway, that can lead to banging problems," Varsalona says.
-Other possible causes of radiator noise?
-Improperly pitched piping or hot steam hitting cold water.
+"When you have it opened halfway, that can lead to banging problems," Varsalona said.
+Improperly pitched piping or hot steam hitting cold water can also cause loud noises.

 If your radiator knob spins and spins and doesn't seem to tighten in either direction, get your super to fix it.
-Another thing you or your super can do to stop the banging noise is prop up one side of the radiator so it slopes toward the boiler and water doesn't become trapped.
-Important to note: Some clanking is to be expected when the heat gets going in the morning.
+You can also try propping up one side of the radiator so it slopes toward the boiler and water doesn't become trapped.
+Regardless, you should expect some clanging when the heat gets going in the morning.

 2. Installing a valve will let you control the heat

-Hot water supply systems have a much broader temperature range than most low pressure steam systems, says Zaid Matalka, an engineer with the firm P.A.
+Hot water supply systems have a much broader temperature range than most low pressure steam systems, said Zaid Matalka, an engineer at P.A.
 Collins PE.
-Steam systems can only operate at 212 Fahrenheit, the equivalent to 100 Celsius.
+Steam systems generally operate at 212 Fahrenheit, or 100 Celsius.

 If you want to regulate the amount of heat your radiator generates in a steam system, you'll have to install a thermostatic radiator valve on each radiator to do it.